Roella dregeana var. dregeana

 Flowering happens from before midsummer to early autumn.

-The distribution is in the far southwest of the Western Cape, from the Cape Peninsula to Worcester and Swellendam.
+The distribution is in the southwest of the Western Cape near the south coast, from the Cape Peninsula to Worcester and Swellendam.
 The photo was taken near Hermanus.

 The habitat is sandstone fynbos slopes.
-The variety is not considered threatened in habitat early in the twenty first century (Marais, (Ed.), 2017; iNaturalist; https://www.fernkloof.org.za; http://redlist.sanbi.org).
+The habitat population of the variety is deemed of least concern early in the twenty first century (Marais, (Ed.), 2017; iNaturalist; https://www.fernkloof.org.za; http://redlist.sanbi.org).